Industrial Relations and Other Legislation Amendment Bill 2022

 That the bill be now read a second time

-Vote on whether to advance the Industrial Relations and Other Legislation Amendment Bill to the committee stage.
-Passed 49-35 with government and Greens supporting, LNP, KAP, PHON and Independent opposing.
+Vote on whether to advance the Industrial Relations and Other Legislation Amendment Bill 2022 to consideration in detail.
+The bill reforms workplace sexual harassment protections, gig economy courier driver standards, and the registered organisations framework.
+Passed 49-35 with ALP and Greens supporting; LNP, KAP, PHON and Independent Bolton opposing.

 Passed49 ayes – 35 noes2022-10-28